neuronsimulator/nrn/modelspec/programmatic/network/parcon.rst

     Description:
-        Initializes MPI if it has not already been initialized.
+        Initializes MPI if it has not already been initialized; mpi4py can also be used to intialize MPI.
         Only required if:

-        launched python and mpi4py does not exist and NEURON_INIT_MPI=1 environement varialble has not been exported.
+        launched python and mpi4py not used and NEURON_INIT_MPI=1 environment varialble has not been exported.

         launched nrniv without -mpi argument.